Pay-per-click advertising (PPC) can help you earn valuable real estate in search results for keywords that mean the most to your business.

 What does PPC optimization entail?

 Optimizing your PPC ads isn’t as intimidating as it might sound.
 PPC optimization is simply the practice of improving different elements of your ads so that they win real estate and earn more clicks.
-There’s a lot of things that go into an ad campaign, so there are also a lot of elements to optimize.
+There are a lot of things that go into an ad campaign, so there are also a lot of elements to optimize.

 Your ad is essentially useless if it’s not perfectly augmented for search, which is why optimization is so important to any PPC campaign strategy.